astrascalla/website/content/capital/index.md

 <br/><br/>
 Governance is not utility, neither is revenue generation.
 <br/><br/>
-To have utility, the protocol has to be built around the token, instead of the other way around (like it usually is).
+To have utility, the protocol has to be built around the token, instead of the other way around.
 Only very few tokens fit that architecture.
 <br/><br/>
 <p style="width: 175%">
 Current investments: